bounswe/2021SpringGroup8/frontend/README.md

 ```
 docker-compose up
 ```
-By default docker-compose.yml file sets the port as 80.
+By default docker-compose.yml file sets the port as 80 but one can change it by modifying the post fields in ```docker-compose.yml``` file.
 After above command container will be build and run.
 To see the app simply go to http://localhost or http://serveraddress/ where serveraddress is the ip of the deployment server.

 #### With docker build and run
 First we need to build the docker image by below command: